andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 ## Word stress

 Word stress in Syrian Arabic is largely predictable and corresponds with the rules of word stress in Standard Arabic.
-Word stress occurs on the last
+Word stress occurs on

+- the last
-- long vowel followed by consonant (*mabrúuk*, *fáaTme*), or
+  - long vowel followed by consonant (*darasúuha*)
-- short vowel followed by two consonants or a long consonant (*mádrase*, *dárraso*)
+  - short vowel followed by two consonants or a long consonant (*darásna*, *byedárres*)
-- or else on the first vowel (*Háka*, *dárasu*).
+- or else on the first vowel (*dárasu*)

 ## Standard to Syrian Arabic phonological conversion rules {#sa-conversion}